workshopapps/coverletter.web/client/README.md

 ## <p id="server">To start up server</p>

-1. In your terminal, change to root :
+1. In your terminal, navigate to root directory:

     ```bash
     cd ..